New Hampshire Divorce Attorneys for Your High-End Case

 Gauging goodwill is a way of approximating the future success of a business.
 There are two different categories of goodwill: personal and professional.
 Professional goodwill is the likelihood that a client will return to the business for goods or services in the future.
 Personal goodwill is the positive reputation stemming from the professional involved in business, such as education and experience.

-The skilled Manchester NH divorce attorneys at SekellaLaw, PLLC, collaborate with other valuation professionals to look at all the factors contributing to the amount a person would reasonably pay for the business to make a valuation determination.
+The skilled NH complex divorce attorneys at SekellaLaw, PLLC, collaborate with other valuation professionals to look at all the factors contributing to the amount a person would reasonably pay for the business to make a valuation determination.
 Don't leave anything on the table during your divorce — make sure you're properly compensated for a business asset tied to your divorce.

 Call an experienced family lawyer Manchester NH with an understanding of business valuation today at 603-623-1003 or send us a message online.
 Schedule a complimentary case review and see how we can craft a valuation strategy tailored to your situation.